Operator network

 Five properties.
 One owner.
 Different jobs.

 A focused operator network.
 Each property serves a different audience and a different scope.
-The firm does not try to be everything on one property.
+GMA does not try to be everything on one property.
 Specialisation is itself the trust signal.

 The five-property network is the inverse.
 Each property is narrow enough to be unmistakable.
 Cross-border work has its own property.
 Bay Area work has its own property.
 Brand positioning has its own property.
 Capital and ownership decisions have their own property.
-US diagnostics have their own property.
-The reader arriving at any one property meets a firm that does that one thing, fully.
+US marketing support have their own property.
+The buyer arriving at any one property meets a firm that does that one thing, fully.

-The cost of this architecture is that any single property looks smaller than a full-service agency.
-The benefit is that the property is unmistakably positioned, and the network behind it carries the depth that the property itself does not claim.
+The cost of this structure is that each property looks narrower than a generalist agency.
+The benefit is that each property is clear, and the network behind it carries the depth the property itself does not claim.

 What each one does, and who it serves.